mciantyre/teensy4-rs/imxrt1060-pac/README.md

 ## Requirements

 Before adding a peripheral, ensure that you have the iMXRT1060 SVD file.
-SVD files may be found via searching [here](https://developer.arm.com/tools-and-software/embedded/cmsis).
+SVD files may be found by searching for the iMXRT1060 [here](https://developer.arm.com/tools-and-software/embedded/cmsis).
 After acquiring the iMXRT1060 SVD, follow the [`svd2rust` instructions](https://docs.rs/svd2rust/0.16.1/svd2rust/).
 As recommended in the `svd2rust` documentation, use `form` to split out the peripherals into their own modules.

 ## Adding a peripheral crate